Welcome to Reception!

 Reading – 10 minutes a night

-Listening to your child read for 5/10 minutes a night makes a significant difference in their progress and attainment.
+Listening to your child read for 10 minutes a night makes a significant difference in their progress and attainment.
 It helps them practice key reading strategies and skills, develop their comprehension skills and supports their overall fluency and accuracy, which are vital skills they need for the future.
-A reading book and reading record will be sent home each week in your child’s bag.
-When they have finished the book, please sign the reading record so we can see how they have read.
+Every Friday an eBook will be assigned to your child’s online account based upon the sounds they have learnt in phonics that week.
+The children will have practiced this book in their guided reading sessions so will be familiar with the text.
+The purpose of them practicing it again at home is to become more familiar with these sounds and fluent when reading them.

 Reading eggs – once a week https://readingeggs.co.uk